carlrafting/vanillapod/readme.md

 ## Getting Started

-You can use vanillapod regardless of using a bundler (Webpack, parcel, rollup or vite), or using ES2015 modules in browsers that support it.
+You can use vanillapod regardless of using a bundler (Webpack, parcel, rollup or vite), or using ES2015 modules in browsers that supports it.

-To import vanillapod methods without a bundler, you need to point to the script file inside the `dist` directory.
+To import vanillapod methods without a bundler, you need to point to the script file located inside the `dist` directory.

 ```js
 // import without bundler